Anthourn/recipe/README.md

 npx prisma migrate dev --name init

-Authentication Providers
+## Authentication Providers

-This starter template is configured to use GitHub and Google as authentication providers.
+This app is configured to use GitHub and Google as authentication providers.
 To use these providers, you need to create OAuth applications on their respective developer portals.
 [WIP]
 GitHub
 Go to GitHub Developer Settings.